spmbt/googleSearchExtraButtons/readme.md

 *(Fx, Chrome, Opera12, Safari)*

 2016-01-17: fix autostart after select of site; switch of checkbox.
+2016-12-07: fixes for compatibility of new design of input fields; old format is supported also.

 Hosting: [greasyfork.org: Google Search Extra Buttons](https://greasyfork.org/en/scripts/7543-google-search-extra-buttons)